LIGR Alternative — Quadraviz

 Yes.
 The Quadraviz API and webhooks integrate with bracket tools, Discord bots, and custom scoreboards.

-Comparison pricing reflects publicly available information as of May 2026.
+Comparison details reflect publicly available information as of May 2026.

 Try Quadraviz free.